-The 2028 Convertible Notes Indenture contains covenants restricting the Company's ability to incur indebtedness, incur liens, make restricted payments, make asset sales and engage in transactions with affiliates, subject to certain baskets.
-The 2028 Convertible Notes Indenture requires the Company to maintain minimum liquidity of \$4.0 million and to add future assets to the collateral under the Security Agreement, dated as of December 19, 2023, among the Company, the Guarantors party thereto and GLAS Trust Company LLC, as collateral agent (the "Security Agreement") and to add future subsidiaries as guarantors under the Security Agreement.
-The 2028 Convertible Notes have customary provision relating to the occurrence of "Events of Default" (as defined in the 2028 Convertible Notes Indenture).
-As of both June 30, 2024 and December 31, 2023, the Company was in compliance with all such covenants.
+The A&R Indenture contains covenants restricting the Company's ability to incur indebtedness, incur liens, make restricted payments, make asset sales and engage in transactions with affiliates, subject to certain baskets.
+The A&R Indenture requires the Company to maintain minimum liquidity of \$4.0 million and to add future assets to the collateral under the Security Agreement, dated as of December 19, 2023, among the Company, the Guarantors party thereto and GLAS Trust Company LLC, as collateral agent (the "Security Agreement") and to add future subsidiaries as guarantors under the Security Agreement.
+The 2028 Convertible Notes have customary provision relating to the occurrence of "Events of Default" (as defined in the A&R Indenture).
+As of December 31, 2023, the Company was in compliance with all such covenants.
+On July 31, 2024, the holders of the 2028 Convertible Notes agreed to extend the Forbearance Agreement until August 4, 2024.
+The parties subsequently agreed to extend the forbearance through October 31, 2024.
+As of the date of this filing, the Company was in compliance with all such covenants.

 The 2028 Convertible Notes have several conversion features which are required to be bifurcated upon issuance and periodically remeasured to fair value separately as an embedded derivative.
-The conversion features were bifurcated and recorded separately as an embedded derivative remeasured at fair value each reporting period with changes in fair value recorded in other income (expense), net in the consolidated statement of operations.
+The conversion features were bifurcated and recorded separately as an embedded derivative remeasured at fair value each reporting period with changes in fair value recorded in other expense, net in the consolidated statement of operations.